jundalisay/spblist/content/en/material/principles/part-5/chapter-04b.md

 - `8-1(♂)`

+### The 5 Arms

+These elements have 5 classifications called aether, air, fire, water, and earth.
+We connect this to the periodic table to create the Pentagonic Versions of Elements.

+{{< i s="/graphics/physics/pentagonic.jpg" a="Pentagonic Table of Elements" >}}

+These start with hydrogen, incrementing alternately through the elements in a pentagon.
+This creates swrils, similar to a vortex, and is consistent with Cartesian vortices.

+This has advantages over the Periodic Table:

+- It drops arbitrary names such as Einsteinium and Californium for numerical ones like "6" for carbon, so that CO2 is 6-8(2) pronounce six-eight-duo.
+In this way, people just need to memorize the atomic number.
+- The relationships of the compounds become more intuitive.
+For example, the magnetic metals form recurring rings, while the groups form spirals

 ### The Weird Russel Table

 The original version of the Periodic Table was created by Mendeleev in 1869.
 It had the hypothetical elements such as the ether and coronium.

 Artist Walter Russel created his own table with weird elements such as alphanon, betanon, and gammanon.